sscardapane/reprodl2021/README.md

 #### Data Train, Val & Test Pipeline

 Now let's deal with the program that works with the prepared data, which is called *train.py*.
 It takes two inputs from the command line: one is the folder from which to take the ESC50Dataset objects and the other is the path where to save the metrics that the model produces in the testing phase.
-The ESC50Dataset objects it works with are *train.pickle*, *val.pickle* and *test.pickle* Metrics will be saved in the  directory *reprodl2021/results*
+The ESC50Dataset objects it works with are *train.pickle*, *val.pickle* and *test.pickle*.
+Metrics will be saved in the  directory *reprodl2021/results*

 Again, there are parameters such as the number of classes, the number of neural network filters, the batch size of the DataLoader, and the number of epochs.
 So we add these lines to the *params.yaml* file: